 Body Hair vs Public Hair

 When you are shaving, you need to treat public hair differently from your other body hair.
 There is a big difference in skin sensitivity, and you are dealing with two different types of hair.

 When shaving your pubes, try and only pass over any patch of skin ONCE with a razor.
 Any more and you are looking for disaster.
-Like I said, It might feel fine in the moment, but the next few days will be ugly, I can guarantee you.
-Not being extra careful can make your clean shaven goods look like a red bumpy mess when you wake up in the morning.
+As I said, It might feel fine at the moment, but the next few days will be ugly, I can guarantee you.
+Not being extra careful can make your clean-shaven goods look like a red bumpy mess when you wake up in the morning.

-If you are going for the all over clean shave then the best way to get up close and remove that porcupine prickle is to use a good old manual razor.
+If you are going for the all-over clean shave then the best way to get up close and remove that porcupine prickle is to use a good old manual razor.
 Picking a razor that is actually suited for body shaving will also improve your results drastically.
-You will be covering a large amount of surface area so it is important to choose a blade that won’t wear out quickly, but will also be sensitive on the skin.
+You will be covering a large amount of surface area so it is important to choose a blade that won’t wear out quickly, but will also be sensitive to the skin.